openharmony/arkcompiler_cangjie_ark_interop/doc/API_Reference/source_en/errorcodes/cj-errorcode-image.md

 **Resolution Steps**

-Retry or replace the image.
+Retry operation or replace the image.

 ## 62980259 Configuration Error